xgiralt64/ProxVNC/README.md

      client.connect()
 ```

-And now you can start sending and reciving commands.
+You can now start sending and receiving commands.